pattonsgirl/CEG2410/Assignments/Data/compliance.md

 * **Infrastructure:** Mention they use a hybrid cloud (AWS + On-prem), use a third-party CI/CD pipeline, and are beginning to experiment with **Agentic AI** for customer support.

 Designing a compliance-oriented assignment for IT infrastructure is a great way to move students past "check-the-box" thinking and into the reality of modern **Governance, Risk, and Compliance (GRC)**.

-To make this effective, I recommend a **Scenario-Based Research Project**.
-Instead of asking for a list of rules, give them a fictional (but realistic) company and ask them to build its "Compliance Blueprint."

 ---